Ask five leaders in your organisation a single question: "Why does this organisation exist?"

 The Three-Part Stress Test

-Here's a quick way to tell whether your organization has a real purpose or just a sentence on a wall.
+Here's a quick way to tell whether your organisation has a real purpose or just a sentence on a wall.
 Take whatever you consider your purpose statement and run it through three tests:

 1. Specificity